Could Your Marriage Benefit From More Bank Accounts?

 Establish a “Yours,” “Mine,” and “Ours” Account

 In addition, maintain separate accounts in which each spouse has a little bit of flexible money that they can spend however they like.
-Mutually agree that each spouse gets to spend this money in whatever way best suits them, and the other partner cannot voice any objection (assuming, of course, that the money is spent on something that’s legal and ethical).
+Mutually agree that each spouse gets to spend this money in whatever way best suits them, and the other partner cannot voice any objection (assuming that the money is spent on something that’s legal and ethical).

 Keep silent about your partner’s purchases the way you would with an acquaintance.
 This is not your money; it's money that belongs to your spouse, and for the sake of your relationship, you've both agreed to enjoy full autonomy over this portion of your budget.

 The two of you need to collaborate when deciding how large your individual accounts should be.
-Some couples choose to maintain individual accounts that represent incidental amounts of money, such as 1 percent or 2 percent of their overall household budget.
+Some couples choose to maintain individual accounts that represent incidental amounts of money, such as 1% or 2% of their overall household budget.

 If a couple brings in $5,000 per month combined, for example, and they allocate 2 percent of that income to their individual accounts, they'll each have $50 per month ($100 total) to play with as they like.

-Other couples choose to keep a more significant proportion of their household budget in their individual accounts, such as 5 percent, 10 percent, or even 20 percent.
+Other couples choose to keep a more significant proportion of their household budget in their individual accounts, such as 5%, 10%, or even 20%.

 On the other hand, the lower-income spouse can feel under-appreciated, particularly if he or she takes on the majority of household tasks.
 In these situations, the lower-income spouse may feel as though their domestic contributions are not being recognized.